Do you see something different?

-I think it's about to storm, so it's really dark in here.
-I should have turned on the lamps, but I didn't.
-Don't you think the lady with the red lipstick is adorable?
+I think it’s about to storm, so it’s really dark in here to take a photo, so this was thhe best I could do.
+Don’t you think the lady with the red lipstick is adorable?

 They also had the guy with a mustache, but maybe I’ll get that another day.
 The lady jar was $8.
 They had one much bigger for $16.